hairizuanbinnoorazman/blog/content/newposts/devops/30180101_tryingBareMetalKubernetes.md

 ]
 +++

-This post details steps to trying out Kubernetes in a bare Google Virtual Machine (but the following steps should work for most Debian/Ubuntu virtual machines).
-This deploys a single node Kubernetes cluster (evidently don't think of using this for production)
+This post details my naive attempt to bring up a Kubernetes cluster on a VM.
+These steps to try out Kubernetes in a bare Google Virtual Machine (but the following steps should work for most Debian/Ubuntu virtual machines).
+This deploys a single node Kubernetes cluster (naturally don't think of using this for production)

 `lxc` is the client to lxd which runs linux containers. https://en.wikipedia.org/wiki/LXC.
 The conjure-up tool would install kubernetes via linux commands